TennesseeLunabotics/docs/docs/editing.md

 ## Publishing

-After committing your changes, github will attempt to rebuilt the entire site and publish.
+After committing your changes, Github will attempt to rebuilt the entire site and publish.
 If you get a green check next to your commit, then everything succeeded.
-If not, something didn't work.
+If not, there's an error somewhere.
+Likely, it'll be related to linking pages together and file structure.

 ![](../assets/images/editing-help-commit-example.png)